The Last Food Storage Bags You'll Ever Need to Buy

 For light use, we found that rinsing them with warm soapy water and placing them on the top rack of the dishwasher usually gets the job done, but for tougher messes, baking soda, distilled white vinegar and lemon juice is the way to go.
 Check out more cleaning tips on Stasher's blog.

 One con Purcell noted is the “flatness” of some of the sizes because it limits the type of things you can store in them.
 It's a good idea to consider what foods or products you plan to store in the bags before choosing which of the five sizes to purchase, or just get a mix of sizes initially and plan to expand your Stasher collection once you realize which ones you need most frequently.
+The stand-up style bags allow you to store wider items, and Stasher recently launched bowls, too, which have wider openings.

 Are They Worth the Money?

-Although Stasher's bags are more expensive than other reusable bags and we had to get over our laziness about cleaning them, we think they're worth the value considering the number of ways you can use them, their durability and toxin-free, food-safe silicone construction.
+Although Stasher's bags are more expensive than other reusable bags and we had to get over our laziness about cleaning them, we think they're worth the value considering the number of ways you can use them, their durability and food-safe silicone construction.